Computational Neurology

 Figure 2: Brain networks can be realistically simulated with dynamical models.
 The simulated brain network (left) shows high conformity to the actual clinical data (right). © Xenia Kobeleva

-This kind of modelling might enable medical doctors to adapt their treatments based on patient-specific mathematical models.
+These mathematical models can enable medical doctors to adapt their treatments based on patient-specific model parameters.

 • Dynamical modelling (dynamic mean field, Hopf, etc.)